 Louisiana Medicaid requires that all Mother/Newborn claims be submitted separately.
-The National UB Manual contains information for specific type and source of admit codes when billing newborn claims.
+The National Uniform Billing (UB) Manual contains information for specific type and source of admit codes when billing newborn claims.

 A separate claim for the newborn must include only nursery and ancillary charges for the baby.
-The newborn claim will zero pay and receive an EOB code of 519.
+The newborn claim will zero pay and receive an explanation of benefits (EOB) code of 519.